rhalbersma/dctl/README.md

 ### CMake

 The test-suite is built using the [CMake](http://www.cmake.org/) cross-platform build system.
-Most development environments can run the CMake generated Makefiles.
+Most Linux development environments can directly access the CMake generated Makefiles.
+This has been tested with [Eclipse-CDT 4.3](http://www.vtk.org/Wiki/CMake:Eclipse_UNIX_Tutorial) and [QtCreator 3.0](http://qt-project.org/doc/qtcreator-3.0/creator-project-cmake.html).
+Instead of `make`, it is also possible to use the `ninja` build tool through `cmake -GNinja`.
 To generate native build solutions for your own development environment, consult the [CMake documentation](http://www.cmake.org/cmake/help/runningcmake.html).

 * **NOTE:** CMake is **ONLY** a requirement for building the test-suite, and **NOT** for using the DCTL headers with your application.